• Skip to primary navigation

 What kind of oil can I use besides olive oil?

-Can’t I just buy peeled garlic cloves?
+Can I buy peeled garlic cloves?

 Can I get sick from eating garlic stored in oil?